Dark98/my-stars/README.md

 ## C++

+- [SirMangler/dolphin](https://github.com/SirMangler/dolphin) - Dolphin is a GameCube / Wii emulator, allowing you to play games for these two platforms on PC with improvements.
 - [SirMangler/xenia](https://github.com/SirMangler/xenia) - Xbox 360 Emulator Research Project for UWP
 - [Lumince/Dolphin-MMJR2](https://github.com/Lumince/Dolphin-MMJR2) - Dolphin |MMJR2| is a Gamecube/Wii Emulator for Android devices; based on Dolphin Official dev source code.
 Hence, the aim is to get the newer features, fixes, updates of Dolphin Official BUT with the
 - [XRPLF/rippled](https://github.com/XRPLF/rippled) - Decentralized cryptocurrency blockchain daemon implementing the XRP Ledger protocol in C++